 The Multimedia Actions aim to engage citizens in EU policy-making process by providing them with information about European issues, beyond local and national angles, thus reinforcing Europe's democratic pillars.
 Media financed under this heading retain full editorial independence.
 It is sanctioned by an editorial charter of independence included in all contracts and grants.

-Three actions are funding under this line
+Three actions are funding under this line:

-Euronews is an independent, pan-European news TV channel broadcasting non-stop in 13 languages.
+Euronews is an independent news TV channel producing information in 12 languages.
 This includes 8 official EU languages - English, French, German, Greek, Hungarian, Italian, Portuguese and Spanish.
 Public-service broadcasters launched the channel in 1993.

 The EU also funds production and broadcast of the Farsi service and many magazines through other budget lines.

 External ex-ante audits and evaluations are regularly conducted to assess the cost structures of the contracts.
 They provide a qualitative assessment of the performance of the different actions funded under the scheme.